ricohapi/theta-plugin-library/README.md

         * theta360.media.MediaRecorder
         * etc.
     * Also implement Factory class wrapping Camera & MediaRecorder of THETA V/Z1 and THETA X.
+* See also [theta-api-specs](https://github.com/ricohapi/theta-api-specs/tree/main/ricoh-theta-plugin) for API references of development plugin.

 <a name="how_to_use"></a>
 ## How to Use